awslabs/gluonts/docs/getting_started/background.md

 for 2020.

-Thus, forecasting operates on the caveat that the underlying factors that generate the time-series values don't fundamentally change in the future.
+Thus, forecasting operates on the caveat that the underlying factors that generate the time series values don't fundamentally change in the future.
 It is a tool to predict the ordinary and not the surprising.

 To look at this another way: Models are actually trained to predict the past